raspberrypilearning/solar-system-simulator/en/step_5.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-Draw Venus and Earth to join Mercury in orbit.
+See Venus and Earth orbit the sun.
 </div>
 <div>
 ![A black background with a yellow circle, surrounded by three white rings.
 Red, pink, and blue circles are orbiting around the rings.
 Information about Venus and Earth appear in the text output.](images/all_planets_info.gif){:width="400px"}